hmlkao/provider-jfrog-artifactory/BUILD_FROM_SCRATCH.md

         terraform import artifactory_local_oci_repository.my-oci-local-repo name-of-oci-local-repo
                                                           ~~~~~~~~~~~~~~~~~ ~~~~~~~~~~~~~~~~~~~~~~
                                                                 \                   \
-                                                                 `-------------------`------------   These fields may differ, so we need to set `"artifactory_local_oci_repository": config.ParameterAsIdentifier("key"),` in `ExternalNameConfigs` variable
+                                                                 `-------------------`------------   These fields may differ, if we set `"artifactory_local_oci_repository": config.ParameterAsIdentifier("key"),` in `ExternalNameConfigs` variable the key is always used as resource name
         ```

 8. Create a folder and add custom configuration to the `config/` folder for Artifactory resource(s).
-Remove the `null` resource as it is included in the template for demonstration purposes and does not apply to the Artifactory provider.
-Keeping it may lead to unnecessary clutter or errors during the build process.

     > [!NOTE]
     > More details are in [Generating a Crossplane provider](https://github.com/crossplane/upjet/blob/main/docs/generating-a-provider.md)